 China's first unmanned Moon landing

-In addition to its next generation space station, China also has plans to explore the Moon.
-Chang'e 3 is named after the Chinese Goddess of the Moon and includes both a lander and rover.
-It is the third and most advanced in a series of probes, two previous orbiters having launched in 2007 and 2010.
-Arriving in the second half of 2013,* Chang'e 3 becomes the first craft to make a soft landing on the Moon since Russia's Luna 24 mission in 1976.
-Furthermore, the lander is equipped with the first ever telescope to be deployed on another world.
+In addition to its space station, China also had plans to explore the Moon.
+Chang'e 3 was named after the Chinese Goddess of the Moon and included both a lander and rover.
+It was the third and most advanced in a trio of probes, two previous orbiters having launched in 2007 and 2010.
+Arriving on 14th December 2013, Chang'e 3 became the first craft to make a soft landing on the Moon since Russia's Luna 24 mission in 1976.*

-The rover is designed to explore an area of 3 square kilometres during its 3-month mission, with a maximum travelling distance of 10 km (6.2 mi).
-It can transmit video in real time, while digging and performing analysis of soil samples.
-It can navigate inclines and has automatic sensors to prevent it from colliding with other objects.
-Among its other instruments is a radar on its underside, allowing for the first direct measurement of the structure and depth of the lunar soil down to a depth of 30m (98 ft), and investigation of the lunar crust structure down to several hundred metres' depth.
+The rover was designed to explore an area of 3 square kilometres during its three-month mission, with maximum travelling distance of 10 km (6.2 mi).
+It could transmit video in real time, while digging and performing analysis of soil samples.
+It could navigate inclines, with automatic sensors to prevent it from colliding with other objects.
+Among its other instruments was a radar on the underside – allowing the first direct measurements of the structure and depth of lunar soil down to 30m (98 ft), and investigation of the lunar crust structure down to several hundred metres' depth.

+The lander was also equipped with the first optical telescope to be deployed on another world.

 The landing site, in Sinus Iridum (the Bay of Rainbows), was determined by topographic data from the previous Chang'e 1 and 2 orbiters.
 China would return to the Moon in 2017 with a sample return mission, followed by manned expeditions in the 2020s.